Oath Keepers founder Stewart Rhodes sentenced to 18 years in prison on Jan. 6 charges

 Defense attorneys argued their clients, including Rhodes, were present in Washington to provide security for high-profile Trump supporters attending the rally near the White House that preceded the attack on the Capitol.
 Evidence at trial showed many defendants, only some of whom would be convicted on the seditious charge, marching into the Capitol building on two separate occasions during the riot.

-Rhodes' codefendant, Kelly Meggs, was also convicted of the seditious conspiracy charge.
-Prosecutors alleged he spearheaded the effort to enter the Capitol.
-He is set to be sentenced Thursday afternoon.

-Three other Oath Keepers who were tried at the same time — Jessica Watkins, Thomas Caldwell, and Kenneth Harrelson — were acquitted of the most severe count, but found guilty of other crimes.
+Three other Oath Keepers who were tried at the same time as Rhodes and Meggs — Jessica Watkins, Thomas Caldwell, and Kenneth Harrelson — were acquitted of the most severe count, but found guilty of other crimes.
 During a subsequent trial, four more Oath Keepers were all found guilty of seditious conspiracy.
 They are scheduled to be sentenced in the coming days.

 Prosecutors alleged Jan.
 6 was not the culmination of the Oath Keepers' alleged conspiracy.
 It was instead part of a larger plan to oppose Mr. Biden's presidency, one that did not end with the certification of the Electoral College votes.